2COUNTRIES THAILAND AND CAMBODIA TOUR

 Locations: Bangkok (TH), Surin (TH), Siem Reap (CAM), Angkor Wat (CAM)

-Tour Length: 14 nights
+Tour Length: 15 days

-Volunteer Work: Teaching or Development and Elephants
+Volunteer Work: Teaching OR Development and Elephants

 Arrival Airport: Bangkok International Airport (BKK)